tox-dev/tox/docs/reference/config.rst

     :keys: interrupt_post_commands
     :default: false

-    Run :ref:`commands_post` even when you interrupt the run with :kbd:`Ctrl-C`, so teardown such as stopping a container or removing a fixture database still happens.
+    Run :ref:`commands_post` even after you interrupt with :kbd:`Ctrl-C`, so teardown such as stopping a container or removing a fixture database still happens.
 A second :kbd:`Ctrl-C` gives up on those commands too.

-    By default an interrupt stops the environment where it is, and :ref:`commands_post` does not run.
+    By default an interrupt stops the environment at once, and :ref:`commands_post` does not run.

 .. conf::
     :keys: change_dir, changedir